 8. During a theatre course she took at Harvard, she was partnered with actor Matt Damon.

-9. She married Patrick Jackson, a surgeon at MedStar Georgetown University Hospital, in 1996, whom she met while studying at Harvard.
+9. She married Patrick Jackson, a MedStar Georgetown University Hospital surgeon, in 1996, whom she met while studying at Harvard.
 They now have two children.

-10. President Barrack Obama nominated her in 2012 for a DC District Court judgeship.
+10. President Barrack Obama nominated her 2012 for a DC District Court judgeship.

-11. She is related by marriage to former Republican vice presidential candidate and House Speaker Paul Ryan.
+11. Marriage to former Republican vice presidential candidate and House Speaker Paul Ryan relates to her.
 Jackson’s husband’s brother is married to Ryan’s wife’s sister.